-and productively, no matter what profession they choose.
 In addition, these workers will be able to connect to the rest of the world to share information, knowledge, videos, ideas, and almost anything else that can be digitized.
 Throughout this book, these opportunities, as well as the power of computers and information systems, are explored.

 As you read, keep in mind that the terms information systems and information technologies are used interchangeably.
 Information systems are broader in scope than information technologies, but the two overlap in many areas.
 Both are used to help organizations be more competitive and to improve their overall efficiency and effectiveness.
 Information technologies offer many advantages for improving decision making but involve some challenges, too, such as security and privacy issues.
-The information box on the next page describes one of the potential challenges.
+The information box below describes one of the potential challenges.